kernelism/ChokeSpeare/README.md

 Using different models to generate poems and compare performance.

 ## Background
-1. Used a haiku dataset.
-Haikus follow a certain rule (5-7-5 syllable pattern).
-I did not choose to build this constraint into my model.
-I just let the model learn word coherence (on a character level of ourse) and let it "freestyle".
+1. Used a combination of multiple poem datasets I could find on the internet.
 2. Have followed a semi-bare bones structure (Avoided using explicit torch implementations except for maybe backprop and optimizers).

 ## Approaches